webner/oc-context/README.md

 This command will:
  - Source the `env` file of the selected context
  - Add the oc client tool in the version specified in OC_VERSION to your path
- - Set KUBECONFIG to $HOME/.config/oc-context/$OC_NAME/kubeconfig
+ - Set KUBECONFIG to $HOME/.config/oc-context/$OC_NAME/.kubeconfig
+ - Print all exported variabled beginning with "OC_"
  - Set OC_CONTEXT_NAME to "OpenShift $OC_NAME "
  - If OC_USER_CLIENT_CERTIFICATE is set to `true`:
    - Recreate the client certificate if it will expire in less than 7 days
- - If OC_TOKEN_URL is set and gnome-open is installed, it will open your browser with the token url
  - Evaluate $OC_PW_FUNCTION and login to OpenShift with your $OC_USER
- - Print all exported variabled beginning with "OC_"
  - Fork your $SHELL